Applications for our next cohort of Code.org facilitators are now open!

 Cost

-$20 | Includes general admission ticket to Arizona Science Center
+$20 | Includes general admission ticket to Science Center

-June 20, 2023 | 9:00 a.m. – 4:00 p.m.
+June 18, 20248:30 a.m. – 4:00 p.m. | Register Here

 CS Discoveries

 Computer Science Discoveries (CS Discoveries) is an introductory computer science course appropriate for 6th - 10th-grade students.
 The curriculum emphasizes problem-solving, creation, and collaboration while introducing students to the many ways computer science impacts their lives.
 CS Discoveries is designed to be taught as a single semester (Units 1-3), two semesters over multiple years, or as a full-year course.
 No computer science background is necessary for students or teachers.
-Applications are NOW OPEN!

 CS Principles

 Computer Science Principles (CS Principles) is an introductory Advanced Placement (AP) course designed to broaden participation in computer science for 9th-12th grade students.
 CS Principles introduces students to the foundational concepts of computer science while challenging them to explore how computing and technology can impact the world.
 No computer science background is necessary for students or teachers.
-Applications are NOW OPEN!

 AP CSA

 Code.org’s Computer Science A is an Advanced Placement (AP®) course designed to broaden participation in computer science.
 Our team designed the AP CSA curriculum to support students and teachers familiar to the discipline, having already covered Computer Science Discoveries (CSD) or Computer Science Principles (CSP).
 The curriculum introduces students to programming using Java and empowers them to practice skills used in the field.
 Code.org is recognized by the College Board as an endorsed provider of AP® Computer Science A curriculum and professional development.
-Applications are NOW OPEN!

 CS Discoveries, CS Principles, and AP CSA professional learning programs are year-long programs consisting of a 5-day workshop held during the summer, followed by monthly sessions (3 hours) throughout the school year.
-Each of the follow-up sessions are held on a Saturday and engage participants in continued learning of the curriculum, pedagogy, and resources needed for a successful year.
+Each of the follow-up sessions are held on a Saturday and engages participants in continued learning of the curriculum, pedagogy, and resources needed for a successful year.
 Additionally, the AP CSA professional learning program has a two-day workshop in May to deepen content knowledge and prepare for the following year.

 • A minimum of 50% of the student population qualify for free/reduced lunch services.